Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Introduction

+In \cite{Morris}, Morris defined Eisenstein series for reductive groups $G$ over global function fields $F$.
+He determined Eisenstein series necessary for a detailed spectral decomposition of the Hilbert space $L_2(G(F)\backslash G({\bf A}))$, where ${\bf A}$ is a ring of ad\'eles of the function field $F$.
+He investigated the analytic properties of the Eisenstein series, in particular, the proof of functional equations for them.

-In this work, we consider an extension of the above results to Kac--Moody groups.
-Garland showed that affine Kac--Moody groups are central extensions of Chevalley groups over fields of formal Laurent series \cite{Ga}.
-Unfortunately there is no such analogous structure theorem for hyperbolic Kac--Moody groups and for these groups we must develop a theory of Eisenstein series from first principles.
+In this work, we consider an extension of the above results to rank 2 affine or hyperbolic Kac--Moody groups.
+Although Garland showed that affine Kac--Moody groups are central extensions of Chevalley groups over fields of formal Laurent series \cite{GarlandLoopGp}, there is no such structure theorem for hyperbolic Kac--Moody groups.
+For these groups we must develop a theory of Eisenstein series from first principles.

-The complete Kac--Moody group $G=G^{\lambda}_A(\mathrm{k})$ we consider here was constructed in \cite{CG} using an integrable highest weight module $V^{\lambda}$ of the underlying Kac--Moody algebra corresponding to dominant integral weight $\lambda$ (see also R\'emy and Ronan \cite{RR}).
-The group $G$ is a locally compact and totally disconnected, and in particular it admits a Haar measure.
-Such Kac--Moody groups have a twin $BN$--pair corresponding to positive and negative roots and a corresponding twin Tits building which is locally finite.
+The complete rank 2 Kac--Moody group $G=G^{\lambda}_A(\mathrm{k})$ considered here was constructed in \cite{CG} using an integrable highest weight module $V^{\lambda}$ of the underlying Kac--Moody algebra, corresponding to a dominant integral highest weight $\lambda$.
+The group $G$ is locally compact and totally disconnected, and in particular it admits a Haar measure.
+Such Kac--Moody groups have a twin $BN$--pair corresponding to positive and negative roots and a corresponding Tits building, a homogeneous tree $X$, which is locally finite.
+As mentioned at the beginning, the standard parabolic subgroup $\Gamma :=P_1^-$ of the negative $BN$--pair is a non-uniform lattice subgroup of $G$ \cite{CG, RR}, analogous to ${\rm SL}_2(\mathbb{Z})$ in ${\rm SL}_2(\mathbb{R})$ and ${\rm SL}_2(\mathrm{k}[t])$ in ${\rm SL}_2(\mathrm{k}((t^{-1})))$.
+That is, $\Gamma$ is a discrete subgroup of $G$ with finite covolume $\mu(\Gamma \backslash G)$ relative to a Haar measure $\mu$ on $G$ and has non-compact quotient $\Gamma \backslash G$.
+It follows that $\Gamma$ acts on the tree $X$ with finite vertex stabilizers (see \cite{CG} and \cite{AC}).
+We note that the twin $BN$-pair structure on $G$ admits a twin structure $X^\pm$ on the Tits building.
+However, we will not use the twin structure here and we denote the Tits building as $X:=X^+$.